Niagara Falls in the Winter

 Martin House Complex by Frank Lloyd Wright

-The Martin House Complex was built between 1903 and 1905 and is Prairie School style.
-There are two tour options – 1 hour and 2 hour.
+The Martin House Complex, built between 1903 and 1905, is Prairie School style.
+There are two tour options: one-hour and two-hour.

 Skylon Tower

-Besides a viewing platform, there is also a revolving restaurant at the top of the tower.
-The base of the tower is the largest indoor amusement area in the Niagara Region.
+The top of the tower has a viewing platform and a revolving restaurant.
+The base is the largest indoor amusement area in the Niagara Region.

 ➡️Book tour tickets for the Skylon Tower Observation Deck here! ⬅️